Mitch-Moccia/foodrecalls/README.md

 5. **Sketching & Visualization** - The team began sketching and visualization of the user stories to help determine the initial Product Design Concepts.
 From this session, three concepts were created for consumer review.

 6. **Product Design Concept Peer Review** - The team conducted a Peer Review of the three Product Design Concepts with the consumer group for feedback.
 During the session, the team updated the most preferred Product Design Concept on the fly to immediately validate the group’s feedback in real time.
-This provided the foundation for determining the design direction.

 7. **Development Deep Dive** - Based on the feedback, the team refined the visualization and made decisions for creating a responsive design prototype using Bootstrap and Google Android design patterns and D3 Chart Library for the user interface.
 Coding began by utilizing the datasets and API from openFDA.